body-builder/jsass/README.md

 In addition to this, jSass's [sass-extract plugin](https://github.com/body-builder/jsass/blob/master/src/jSass-extract.js) helps you to extract only the really important data to your bundle file.

 ### Share JS variables with Sass
-Node-sass accepts a `data` option as the source code to compile (check `node-sass` docs [here](https://github.com/sass/node-sass#data)).
+Sass accepts a `data` option as the source code to compile (check [Node Sass docs here](https://github.com/sass/node-sass#data) or [Dart Sass docs here](https://sass-lang.com/documentation/js-api#data)).
 This also makes it possible to pass for example Node.js variables to your Sass files.
 However, `data` must be a string, containing syntactically valid raw Sass code. jSass helps you to stringify any general JavaScript types to their equivalent Sass variable type to raw Sass format.
 It supports both SCSS and SASS (indented) syntax as output type.

 #### Example